MarkusPoutanen/simple-php-framework/README.md

 - CLI tool `simple`
 - Models (DB data not yet casted to models)
 - PHP and HTML views with subdirectory support via dot syntax e.g. `dir.view`
-- TS and SCSS compilation via Laravel Mix
+- Asset compilation via Parcel

 ## How to use